NoonanL/unlocoder-api/README.md

 | Pro | $9/mo | 2,500 | 10 req/sec |
 | Enterprise | Custom | Custom | Custom |

-The web converter at [unlocoder.com](https://unlocoder.com) is always free with no limits.
+The web converter at [unlocoder.com](https://unlocoder.com) is always free (rate-limited to reasonable use).

 ---